peerlinks/peerlinks/messages.md

 HASH(ChannelMessage, 'vowlink-message')
 ```

-TODO(indutny): Invitation to the channel MUST have signed

 `height` of the root is zero.
 For other messages it MUST be checked by recipient
 to be:
 ```javascript